 I received a gift card to use at a favorite bookstore.
 Since I collect cookbooks, one book I got was a Southern Living cookbook, for time saving meals.
 Chicken Cutlets With Pecan Sauce is the first recipe I tried, and wow… it WAS quick, inexpensive, and absolutely delicious!

 This dish only took about 20 minutes, from start to finish, and my husband and I loved it!
 The original recipe calls for chicken cutlets, but I typically don’t buy cutlets.
 I ended up using 2 large chicken breasts and sliced them horizontally for this recipe, for a total of 4 servings.

 Scroll Down For A Printable Recipe Card At the Bottom Of The Page

 How to Make Chicken Cutlets with Pecan Sauce

-Melt butter in a large skillet, then add and cook chopped pecans for 2-3 minutes.
+Melt butter in a large skillet, and then add and chopped pecans.
+Cook the pecans for 2-3 minutes.
 When the pecans are lightly toasted, remove them from the skillet.

-Season each of the chicken cutlets with salt and pepper, then dredge them in flour to coat all sides.
+Season each of the chicken cutlets with salt and pepper, then dredge the pieces in flour to coat all sides.